mostaphaRoudsari/honeybee-primer/text/components/HVAC_Air_Details.md

 A number representing the pressure rise across the fan in Pascals.
 This is the pressure rise at full flow and standard (sea level) conditions (20°C and 101325 Pa).
 The default is usually around 500 Pa.
 * ##### fanPlacement [Default]
 A boolean value that represents the placement of the fan in relation to cooling or heating coils.
 The default is set to True to draw through.
 Choose from the following options: True = Draw Through (the fan comes after the coils such that air is drawn by the fan across the heating/cooling coils).
 False = Blow Through (the fan comes before the coils such that air is blown through the heating/cooling coils).
+* ##### airSystemHardSize [Optional]
+A number that represents airflow in m3/s and sets the maximum air flow through the HVAC air system including the fan and ducts.
+This overrides the default autosizing of the air system is useful for evaluating strategies like larger ducts to minimize friction and decrease fan energy use.
+It's particularly useful in cases of vetilation-dominated spaces like labs and hospital patient rooms.
 * ##### demandControlledVent [Optional]
 A boolean value that represents whether system can vary its speed and the volume of air to match occupancy.
 The default is False for all systems.
 Choose from the following options: True = Demand Controlled Varialbe Minimum Air (the system can vary the volume of air to match occupancy).
 False = Constant Volume Minimum Air (the fan has only one miniumum flow rate when it is on).
 * ##### heatingSupplyAirTemp [Default]